voley55/Auto-Scaling-Project/README.md

 ```
 - Perform AB-testing on the haproxy, to check how your infrastructure is scaling.

-##Limitations
+## Limitations
 - Statically assign IP addresses to the initial two docker containers as mentioned in the haproxy.conf
 - In case of distributed architecture using keepalived, this script doesn't utilize the resources of the systems except on which it is running.

-##License
-GNU GPLv3